-Lions Camp Jack is the dream of its founder, Jack Wyatt, a member of the San Diego Downtown Lions Club since 1969.
+Lions Camp Jack is the dream of its founder, Jack Wyatt, a member of the San Diego Downtown Lions Club.

 Jack's dream was to provide a summer outdoor experience for San Diego's at-risk youth.
 The goal is to provide a safe and fun-filled one-week vacation away from their regular surroundings, to build and perpetuate a friendly relationship with law enforcement personnel and to reinforce moral and ethical values and community responsibility.